 Download our report on the future of sustainable fashion in China

-In 2022, the Chinese company earned a yearly revenue of USD 22.7 billion (up from USD 16 billion in 2021).
 For Westerners, the app’s obsession seems to have appeared out of nowhere.
 However, this type of explosive growth is increasingly common among new Chinese companies that prioritize revenue and growth before profits.

 What is Shein?

-Founded in 2008, it is a B2C Chinese online clothing and accessories retailer selling globally, but not in China.
+Founded in 2008, Shein is a B2C Chinese online clothing and accessories retailer selling globally, but not in China.
 It offers women’s clothing for all occasions and sizes, with additional categories for men, children, and also home life products.
 With a global warehouse network that allows it to ship to over 220 countries and regions worldwide, the Singapore-based e-commerce is one of the fastest-growing fast fashion brands.

 What is the secret behind Shein’s business model?

-Its business model is all in its Chinese DNA.
-Its true advantage is “real-time fashion”, a business model that takes the “fast-fashion” model to its extreme by identifying fashion trends quickly and minimizing manufacturing cycles.
 To shorten the time it takes to identify trends, design, manufacture, and ship, Shein uses an in-house design team and comprehensive analysis of fashion trend data.
-With this, this Chinese company can design, prototype, and ship products substantially faster than its fast fashion competitors, releasing 500-2,000 new pieces every day.
+With this, this Chinese company can design, prototype, and ship products substantially faster than its fast fashion competitors.
+In 2020, it introduced 150,000 new items, averaging over 10,000 per month, surpassing Zara’s annual volume in just one to two months.

-Shein’s market strategy stands out from Western fast-fashion brands due to its unprecedented speed in product launches.
-In 2020, they introduced 150,000 new items, averaging over 10,000 per month, surpassing Zara’s annual volume in just one to two months.
 The Chinese e-commerce offers similar dresses as other fast fashion brands at half the price, with more diverse styles, varied colors, and patterns.
 The brand’s mission is to make fashion accessible to all consumers, irrespective of their economic status.

 Inside Shein’s successful marketing strategy